 There was an entire genre of jungle men and feral noble

 savages, including several, like Ka-Zar, Bomba, and Ka-Gar who went on

 to have their own series.
 There were even pulp magazines in the thirties

-Then for some reason, by the 1980s, the genre just petered out for some
+Then for some reason, by the 1980s, the genre just petered

-stories, war stories and espionage stories.
+genres of pirate stories, war stories and espionage stories.
 But

 each has faded out and faded away.

 It's tempting to wonder why the Jungle man genre faded.

 Perhaps like the now fading Romantic Vampire genre, its simply that the

 genre was built around the work of a single immensely influential writer,

 Burroughs in one case, Anne Rice in the other.

 I'm inclined to speculate that perhaps the growing knowledge